 Mix one part bleach with three parts water.
 Apply this solution to the moldy area using a cloth or a spray bottle.
 Let the mixture sit for 20 minutes, then scrub the area to remove the mold.
 If the mold isn’t fully removed, repeat the process.

 Tip: If the mold hasn’t penetrated deep into the walls, this method will work effectively.
 Be cautious not to increase the bleach concentration too much, as it can cause damage to the paint over time.
-“Related article: how to fix peeling bathroom paint?”
+“Related article: How to fix peeling bathroom paint?”

 4-Use White Vinegar